APPLICATION STRATEGY 2021: ALASKA

 The Alaska tag system

 Before really diving into the intricacies of the Alaska draw system and how it works, it makes more sense to take a look at what tags and options are available for hunters.
 Alaska offers three primary types of licenses/permits: the draw permit, registration permits and general tags.
-All three of these can offer incredible opportunities and the idea of which one to pursue will be based on what animal you plan to pursue.
+All three of these can offer incredible opportunities and the idea of which one to pursue will be based on what animal you plan to hunt and the potential areas you wish to hunt them in.

 Draw permits are the tags that are distributed through Alaska’s random drawing.
-There are generally only a limited number of tags available and are not guaranteed.
-See Draw Odds here.
+There are generally only a limited number of tags available and they are not guaranteed.
+See your Alaska Draw Odds here.

 Registration permits are largely used as population control tools by the Alaska Department of Fish and Game (AKDFG).
 Essentially, if the state is looking to up the harvest rate in a particular unit or area they may implement a registration hunt.
 Registration permits generally do not limit the number of tags that can be sold; however, seasons are subject to immediate closure by AKDFG when quotas have been met or due to other environmental instances.
 Some registration permits are available on a first come, first served basis.